 Information and Referral - The Youth Services provides information and referral to the community on a variety of services available to youth, parents and professionals.

 Crisis Intervention Program - Crisis Intervention Services within the Meriden Police Department and community are provided.
 Assessment and referral is provided to families and individuals having a wide variety of social service needs.
-Educational lectures for schools and civic groups regarding social programs and services are available.
+Educational lectures for schools and civic groups regarding programs and services are available.
 Referrals are received from police officers, superior court, DCF, schools and social service agencies.
 Family mediation and school outreach is offered.

 Juvenile Assistance and Diversion Board - Youth age 17 or under who commit a first and in some cases second time offenses are referred to the Youth Services Division by the Police Department with parent consent.
 Instead of juvenile court, youth come before a board of community members to admit guilt and accept consequences for the specific offense.
 Youth Service workers monitor the youth until the consequence is completed and the case is closed.
 JAD Flyer En Español